Buck Institute Gap-Year Research Program

 Post-Baccalaureate

-The Postbaccalaureate Research Program is designed to offer recent college and university graduates the opportunity to take a gap year before continuing their research career.
-Participants of the program will have the opportunity to improve their laboratory, critical thinking, and scientific communication skills within the context of a research project.
-Other program highlights include the ability for international students to participate (via OPT) and a flexible schedule for interviews.
+The Buck Institute for Research on Aging offers two postbaccalaureate programs for recent college and university graduates to take a 1- or 2-year break after graduation before continuing their research career.
+The programs emphasize both laboratory and communication skills training to develop well-rounded future scientists, healthcare professionals, and policymakers.
+Participants of these programs will have the opportunity to improve their laboratory, critical thinking, and scientific communication skills within the context of a mentored research project.
+Other highlights include full benefits, career development/networking opportunities, and a flexible schedule for interviews.

 Program Learning Objectives:

-1. Plan and execute an independent research project.
+1. Plan and execute a mentored research project.

 2. Learn new technical skills.

-3. Learn how to explain scientific concepts to a non-scientific audience.
+3. Explain scientific concepts to a lay audience.

 5. Give a formal research presentation to scientists.